- 10 September 2021 – Company Income Tax System and Form changes

-On 10 September 2021, SARS will introduce form and system changes to the Income Tax Return for Companies (ITR14) and the Notice of Assessment for Companies (ITA34C).
-A limited number of source code descriptions will also be updated, read more.
+SARS introduced form and system changes to the Income Tax Return for Companies (ITR14) and the Notice of Assessment for Companies (ITA34C).
+A limited number of source code descriptions were also updated.
+For more information click here.

 16 July 2021 – Companies can file their ITR14 tax returns